-It remains to estimate for $Q$ and $\Omega^2$ in the region $\mathcal{O}$, and hence close the remaining bootstraps (\ref{eq:jo_bootstrap_Q}) and (\ref{eq:jo_bootstrap_lapse}).
+Note that while \eqref{eq:jo_bootstrap_phi} has already been improved by \eqref{eq:jo_phi}, it remains to estimate $Q$ and $\Omega^2$ in the region $\mathcal{O}_{boot}$, and close the remaining bootstraps (\ref{eq:jo_bootstrap_Q}) and (\ref{eq:jo_bootstrap_lapse}).
 We shall show that $Q$ changes to (a value close to) the quantity $Q_{\infty}$, while $\Omega^2$ remains exponentially decaying in $s$.